-As part of the continuum of care at Cottage Health, Keck Center for Outpatient Services offers a wide array of outpatient therapy programs.
+As part of the continuum of care at Cottage Health, Keck Center for Outpatient Services, located at Cottage Rehabilitation Hospital in Santa Barbara, offers a wide array of outpatient therapy programs.

 A physician referral is required for all of the programs listed here.